21 Apr 2018

 The Nuffield Council on Bioethics and Sciencewise co-hosted a workshop to discuss the possibilities and limitations of public dialogue for genome editing policy and regulation on 17 March 2016.

-The workshop focussed on identifying policy issues relating to genome editing that are likely to raise public interest and concern, and ways in which hearing from the public might contribute to understanding the societal implications of the technologies.
+The workshop focused on identifying policy issues relating to genome editing that are likely to raise public interest and concern, and ways in which hearing from the public might contribute to understanding the societal implications of the technologies.

 A report has now been published that summarises the discussion on the day and some ideas for ways forward – download the report Public dialogue on genome editing: Why?
 When?
 Who?